 According to Healthline, Lavender’s “name derives from the Latin root “lavare,” which literally means “to wash.”The earliest recorded use of lavender dates back to ancient Egypt.
 There, lavender oil played a role in the mummification process”.
 So, not sure if that is the fun fact you want when making coffee… but, it is also known to keep people calm, aid in sleep, and may help improve circulation.
 (Source)

 - 1 squeeze lavender paste

 - 1/4 tsp cocoa butter

-- Add cocoa butter and stevia if using to hot milk mixture.
-If using a jar with a lid, close lid and shake like your life depends on it until a froth forms, if using a frother, froth now, if using neither, stir to combine.
+- If using a jar with a lid, close lid and shake like your life depends on it until a froth forms, if using a frother, froth now, if using neither, stir to combine.

-- Pour espresso into mug and milk over or just add espresso to milk mixture in mug.
+- Pour coffee or espresso into mug and milk over or just add espresso to milk mixture in mug.
 Enjoy!